onflow/flow-go/integration/README.md

 To send random transactions, for example to load test a network, run `cd integration/localnet; make load`.

-In order to build a docker container with the benchmarking binary, run `make docker-build-loader` from the root of this repository.
+In order to build a docker container with the benchmarking binary, run `make docker-build-native-loader` from the root of this repository.